 The CCBHC shall directly provide person-centered and family-centered treatment planning including, but not limited to, crisis planning.
 The treatment plan shall be based on information obtained through the initial and comprehensive evaluation(s) and be developed in collaboration with, and endorsed by, the individual receiving services and collaterals and shall reflect the unique strengths and needs of the individual and family, establish the individual and family’s goals and identify the services and interventions needed to assist in accomplishing these goals.

-A Treatment Plan is a document that must be completed for every enrolled individual upon completion of the initial or comprehensive assessment.
-The Treatment Plan serves as a tool to promote and document effective communication between providers to deliver integrated, and coordinated care.
-The Treatment Plan and treatment planning process shall comply with the following minimum requirements:
+A treatment plan is a document that must be completed for every enrolled individual upon completion of the initial or comprehensive assessment.
+The treatment plan serves as a tool to promote and document effective communication between providers to deliver integrated, and coordinated care.
+The treatment plan and treatment planning process shall comply with the following minimum requirements:

-It shall contain the current goals and services of the individual, including goals identified by all practitioners working with the enrolled individual;
+It shall contain the current goals and services of the individual, including goals identified by all practitioners working with the enrolled individual.

 It shall contain a means of determining when goals have been met, and criteria for appropriate disenrollment and transition to other needed services where applicable which shall include but is not limited to identifying:

-the individual’ strengths and barriers to completing goals:
+the individual’ strengths and barriers to completing goals;

-steps on how to achieve the identified goals:
+steps on how to achieve the identified goals;

 service components including modality, frequency and duration;